zbwright/StreamHub-Android-SDK/README.md

 # Running the examples

 Each example has its own Gradle build and depends on the core library being installed.
-Run `gradle install` to intsall the library in the local Maven repo if you haven't done so already.
+Run `gradle install` to install the library in the local Maven repo if you haven't done so already.

 To build an example project, run `gradle build` in that project's directory (e.g. examples/commentstream).